Love Is Terribly Inconvenient. My Ex Alexander & My New Pup Koko. By Dish Stanley

 See what I mean about those eyes?

 My life wasn’t set up for a puppy.
-It was mid November and I was heading out of town in a few days to host Thanksgiving in New York, and then for a series of stops through the holidays that included parties in Florida, staying with a friend in Boston, then joining family for Christmas in New Hampshire.
+It was mid November and I was heading North for the holidays.
 I had a day to get Koko into a vet, rebook my flights onto legs that still had an allotment for a pet, head back to PetSmart for a dog coat, and rethink my housing and party plans.

 Puppies like structure, and providing them the same daily routine accelerates good behavior and training.
 Koko has flown round-trip with me six times, stayed in five different places and also been to overnight camp once.